 When should I get my photos done?
-Choosing the right timeframe for your maternity photos is very important.
+Choosing the right time frame for your maternity photos is very important.
 We want you to look pregnant with a nice, round belly, but we don’t want you to be so pregnant that you are starting to feel uncomfortable.
 For this reason, I recommend getting your photos done between 32-36 weeks.
-Upon booking, I typically ask for a casual bump photo which will help me advise you when to schedule your session.
+Upon booking, once you are 28 weeks along, please send me a casual bump photo of your belly so that I can help you decide when we should schedule your session.

 What should I wear?
 I have a variety of maternity dresses available for you to use during your session.
 These dresses are made especially for photography and will look great in your photos.
-If you would like to consider wearing a few dresses, let me know and I will send you a gallery of images so that you can choose from my collection.
+If you would like to consider wearing a few dresses, take a look at our Pinterest pregnancy page: TangibleLMPhoto to view our selection.
+A few weeks before your session, you will receive a questionnaire that will give you the opportunity to indicate your dress selections and other preferences for the session.
 If you do not want to wear one of my dresses, I simply recommend wearing something that you feel beautiful in.
 A solid, form fitting dress always looks great.
 Just be weary of wearing scarves, cardigans or busy patterns.
 We want to accentuate your belly, not hide it!
 If you have questions about how to dress your family, please see instructions in our family prep section.

 What should I bring?
 If you are planning on wearing some of my dresses or if you are interested in a few boudoir style photos during your session, bring a pair of black, white, & nude underwear and matching bras if you have them.
 Some clients choose to bring ultrasounds, shoes, or other special items for their session.
 You are welcomed to do that but don’t feel like you have to bring anything.
 This session is primarily to focus on you and your baby bump!